MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 ## **Exercise 5: Explore the Report**

-In this exercise you will explore the report in the Power BI service.
+In this exercise, you'll explore the report in the Power BI service.

 ### **Task 1: Explore the report**

-In this task you will explore the report in the Power BI service.
+In this task, you'll explore the report in the Power BI service.

-1. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, select **My Workspace** and then click the **Sales Analysis** report.
+1. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, select **My Workspace** and then select the **Sales Analysis** report.

 2. To test the drill through report, in the **Overview** page, in the **Quantity by Category** visual, right-click the **Clothing** bar, and then select **Drill Through \| Product Details**.